Computing Isomorphisms between Products of Supersingular Elliptic Curves: Background

 \begin{defi} An abelian variety $\mathcal{A}$ is called \textit{superspecial} when it is isomorphic to a product of supersingular elliptic curve. \end{defi}

+In other words, Theorem \ref{theo:Superspecial} states that there is only one superspecial abelian variety of each dimension $g \ge 2$, up to isomorphism.
+We emphasize that we do not take into account the \textit{polarizations} of the abelian varieties.

-When $p\equiv 3\bmod 4$, there is a convenient supersingular elliptic curve defined over $\mathbb F_p$ by the equation $y^2 = x^3 + x$.
+When $p\equiv 3\bmod 4$, there is a supersingular elliptic curve defined over $\mathbb F_p$ by the equation $y^2 = x^3 + x$.
 We denote this special curve by $E_0$ throughout this paper.
-A useful feature of this curve is that $\End(E_0)$ contains a subring isomorphic to $\Z[i]$.
-A direct consequence of Deligne/Ogus/Shioda theorem is that any superspecial variety of dimension $g$ defined over $\overline{\F_p}$ is $\overline{\F_p}$-isomorphic to $E_0^g$.
+A useful feature of $E_0$ is that $\End(E_0)$ contains a subring isomorphic to $\Z[i]$.
+In the case $p\equiv 1 \bmod 4$, a similar curve whose endomorphism ring contains a low-discriminant imaginary quadratic subring can be computed efficiently~\cite[Sec.~3.1]{Deuring4People}.
+A direct consequence of Deligne-Ogus-Shioda theorem is that any superspecial variety of dimension $g$ defined over $\overline{\F_p}$ is $\overline{\F_p}$-isomorphic to $E_0^g$.